fairDataSociety/FIPs/text/0001-fdp-roadmap.md

 - explain what kind of impact the proposal will have on other areas (e.g. other proposals) -->

-Web3 is decentralised and domainless, where the user posesses all their personal data, a continuation of the old web, but aligned with its original idea.
+Web3 is decentralised and domainless, where the user possesses all their personal data, a continuation of the old web, but aligned with its original idea.
 In order to facilitate creating decentralised applications (dApps), web3 primitives and common protocols have to be set and loaded.

 The foundation of such an environment consists of
 - commonly used data-structures, that give opportunity for a dApp to interpret the produced data of another dApp; and also allows for users to easily transfer their data from one application to another,
-- well defined Personal Data structure, that employes the protocolised data-structures and has a clear mapping to any particular data within the user-namespace,
+- well defined Personal Data structure, that employs the protocolised data-structures and has a clear mapping to any particular data within the user-namespace,
 - uniform addressing of resources such as users, dApps or content,
 - instantly accessible global decentralised storage that provide meta-information about users, dApps or data-structures,
 - dApp environment and its workflow especially regarding to authentication, authorization and interaction with the personal data of users,
-- web3 backend service architectures that substitue the serverside of web2 that aggregate on shared data and serve users in a reliable way.
+- web3 backend service architectures that substitute the server side of web2 that aggregate on shared data and serve users in a reliable way.

-Even though web3 has a great potential to emerge new use-cases and business models, lack of these ingredients makes the implementation of dApps impossible or at least really slow, uneffective and cumbersome.
+Even though web3 has a great potential to emerge new use-cases and business models, lack of these ingredients makes the implementation of dApps impossible or at least really slow, ineffective and cumbersome.

 With the proposed components, it is possible to build full-featured web3 applications that can utilize data of other dApps and aggregate on it.
 Because of this, new dApps might have a huge amount of data that they can start with.